 Want to play PC VR content wirelessly on your Oculus Quest 2 using Air Link?
 Here’s everything you need and how to do it.

-This guide was first published in April 2021, but was updated and republished in June 2021 to ensure all information remains correct and up-to-date.
+This guide was first published in April 2021, but was updated and republished in June 2021 and August 2021 to ensure all information remains correct and up-to-date.

 The Oculus Quest 2 is a fantastic standalone headset from Facebook.
 There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest platform is the ability to also play PC VR content as well, while connected to a VR-ready PC.